Ford Edge Insurance Rates

 Rates are averaged for all Ford Edge models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a condensed summary of the ideas that were covered above.
+The items below are a condensed summary of the concepts that were illustrated above.

-• Drivers considered higher risk with multiple at-fault accidents may pay on average $1,340 more annually than a safer driver
+• High-risk drivers with multiple at-fault accidents may have to pay on average $1,500 more annually to insure their Edge

-• Increasing deductibles could save up to $350 each year
+• Increasing physical damage deductibles could save as much as $500 each year

-• Drivers can save approximately $130 per year just by quoting online in advance
+• You may be able to save approximately $150 per year just by quoting online in advance

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to an insurance policy from different Ford Edge car insurance companies.
 The best way to find out what you might pay is by taking advantage of our free online tool below.